 The Plan, Our Providers and You

-Many people get their health benefits through managed care, which works like a central home for your health.
+Many people get their health benefits through managed care, which works like a central home for your health care and supports.
 Managed care helps coordinate and manage all your health care needs.

 [Insert Plan Name] has a contract with the North Carolina Department of Health and Human Services to meet the health care needs of people with North Carolina Medicaid.
 In turn, we partner with a group of health care providers to help us meet your needs.
 These providers (doctors, therapists, specialists, hospitals, home care providers and other health care facilities) make up our provider network.
 You will find a list in our provider directory.
 You can visit our website at [insert hyperlinked web address] to find the provider directory online.
 You can also call Member Services at [insert Member Services Toll-Free Number] to get a copy of the provider directory.